ThomasKli/stupeflix-api-test/docs/resources/07_rest_api.rst

 REST
 ----

 That's fine, it means it's easy to create client libraries for a lot of different languages.
-But it's clearly not enough to know how to use the API ...
+But it's clearly not enough to know how to use the API...

 URL Schema
 ++++++++++